Alternative Method of Speaking (AMS)

 Does your learner need an Alternative Method of Speaking?

-Can Use or Begin to Use Spoken Words Effectively
+Determining if a Child or an Adult Can Use or Begin to Use Spoken Words Effectively or Needs An Alternative Method of Speaking

-When a child or an adult is not using spoken words effectively, or not at all, review the Six Vocal Profiles described below and determine which profile most accurately describes this individual.
+When a child or an adult is not using spoken words effectively, or not at all, review the Six Vocal Profiles described on the next page and determine which profile most accurately describes this individual.
 These six profiles were developed by Janine Shapiro, a speech-language pathologist and behavior analyst with extensive experience with children who have limited or no spoken-word repertoires.
 These profiles will help you determine if a child or an adult needs an alternative method of speaking and what procedures might be helpful in encouraging the further development of spoken words.

-The Six Vocal Profiles are also described in the Essential for Living Teaching Manual, pp. 9-12, and the Essential for Living Practitioner’s Handbook, pp. 49-53, https://essentialforliving.com/store/ , along with a comprehensive array of functional, life skills and teaching procedures with which instruction should begin and continue throughout the life span of children and adults with limited skill repertoires.
+The Six Vocal Profiles are also described in the Essential for Living Teaching Manual, pp. 9-12, and the Essential for Living Practitioner’s Handbook, pp. 49-53, https://essentialforliving.com/store/, along with a comprehensive array of functional, life skills and teaching procedures with which instruction should begin and continue throughout the life span of children and adults with limited skill repertoires.

 Vocal Profiles